y2k-key/dreoai/docs/README.md

 ## Other Repositories

-Check out the other uma repositories at <https://github.com/orgs/uma/repositories> - these include the uma Streamlit Web UI, uma Python SDK, uma TypeScript SDK, uma Dart SDK, uma C# SDK, and more!
+Check out the other uma repositories - these include the uma Streamlit Web UI, uma Python SDK, uma TypeScript SDK, uma Dart SDK, uma C# SDK, and more!